Framing lumber choices

 - Plywood is used for different structural elements such as studs in load-bearing walls, partitions, floor beams and roof supports.
 Plywood is most commonly found as a 4 x 8' panel that is made from thin sheets of wood veneer that are bonded together using phenol formaldehyde glues.
 It is assembled with the grain of each layer running in the opposite direction of the previous one, making a very stable and strong final product that is highly resistant to cracking, twisting and shrinkage.
 Plywood is commonly used on residential construction sites as a flooring substrate, exterior wall and roof sheathing, as well as certain interior finishing applications and furniture.

-- Engineered wood is at greater risk of moisture damage, learn more here.
+- Engineered wood is at greater risk of moisture damage, Polyethylene vapor barriers in combination with OSB & air conditioning in homes can rot walls learn more here.

 Interior finishing wood